 If someone makes you uncomfortable either over the phone or face to face, then it’s unlikely you’ll be able to relax when they doing work are in your home.
 And it is your home.
 It’s important that you feel at ease in your own residence.

 6. Don’t pay until the job is done

 This is an important one and one you should absolutely stick to.
-Never pay anyone in full up front.
-There may be times when a deposit or payment for materials is appropriate but a reputable trader won’t ask for the cash until the work that was agreed in advance is complete.
+Never pay a handyperson in full up front unless you know they are trustworthy from experience.
+However, there may be times when a deposit or an advanced payment for materials is appropriate.

 How we can help

 We Care have been in the home maintenance business for over 30 years and we’re pleased to say that our handyperson service is Trading Standards Approved and our handymen can handle a multitude of different jobs.
 We are an approved supplier to Bristol, Bath & NE Somerset and Gloucestershire councils, so you can be sure that our work is of a very high standard.